Mayeda-Research-Group/bordeaux_survey_crosswalk/README.md

 This repo contains all the code necessary to replicate data construction and analyses in the paper:

-*Wu Y, Hayes-Larson E, Zhou Y, Bouteloup V, Zimmerman SC, Pederson AM, Planche V, Seamans MJ, Westreich D, Glymour MM, Gibbons LE, Dufouil C, Mayeda ER.
-Statistical harmonization of measures across studies using external data: self-rated health and self-rated memory*
+Wu Y, Hayes-Larson E, Zhou Y, Bouteloup V, Zimmerman SC, Pederson AM, Planche V, Seamans MJ, Westreich D, Glymour MM, Gibbons LE, Dufouil C, Mayeda ER.
+Statistical harmonization of measures across studies using external data: self-rated health and self-rated memory. *Annals of Epidemiology (In Press)*

 ## Project Descriptions
 We present one approach using external data to harmonize measures for two constructs: self-rated health and self-rated memory, measured differently in a memory clinic-based study (using a Likert scale) and a nationally representative study (using a continuous scale).